Miga, Quatchi, Sumi and Mukmuk: Criticism and image confusion

 When the mascots were unveiled, there were initial concerns over whether they were effective at representing British Columbia and Canada.

-On July 3, 2009, Canadian artist Michael R. Barrick created two composite images – one based on the official art, and the other based on a fan art created by Angela Melick – depicting the official mascots alongside Pedobear, an internet meme popularized by the imageboard 4chan.
+On July 3, 2009, Canadian artist Michael R. Barrick created two composite images—one based on the official art, and the other based on a fan art created by Angela Melick—depicting the official mascots alongside Pedobear, an internet meme popularized by the imageboard 4chan.
 The images were created to make "a visual critique of how the style of the mascots resembles the style of Pedobear."
 As a result of the images receiving high rankings on Google Images, this image was mistakenly used by other media.
 The Polish newspaper Gazeta Olsztyńska used one of the images for a front-page story about the then-upcoming Olympics, published on February 4, 2010.
 Similarly, the Dutch television guide Avrobode used one of the images.

 After the games

-In compliance with the strict orders of the International Olympic Committee which require that the mascots must not be animated or be worn again so that the raw material cannot be reused, 48 of the 61 life-sized mascot costumes were destroyed.
+After the games, 48 of the 61 life-sized mascot costumes were destroyed.
 Three full sets of costumes are kept in Canada, one full set has gone to the IOC in Switzerland, and one Sumi costume has gone to the International Paralympic Committee in Germany.